 Lands End to John O’Groats (LEJOG / JOGLE)

 Whatever way you are cycling from end to end, Glencoe is a regular stop off as the A82 is generally considered to be on the more direct route up through the Highlands.
-Why not stop here and relax those weary legs for the evening, or maybe even have a rest day here in Glencoe in what Dan considers to be the highlight of the tour having completed the trip in 2012.
+Why not stop here and relax those weary legs for the evening, or maybe even have a rest day here in Glencoe to soak of some of the best scenery on the route.
 We also have a secure area in which you can store your bikes.